Welcome to eco home essentials, let me ask you a question.

 I've even worked with many of the renewable companies in the boiler, solar panel, ventilation, condensation, biomass and insulation sectors.

-Within this site I cover all the popular green technologies, from the obvious ones such as solar panels and wind turbines, solar hot water and low energy light bulbs to the less well known technologies such as biomass energy and the often overlooked details such as insulation, vapour barriers, ventilation and draughts.
+Within this site, I cover all the popular green technologies, from the obvious ones such as solar panels and wind turbines, solar hot water and low energy light bulbs to the less well known technologies such as biomass energy and the often overlooked details (but in my opinion the most important things to get right) such as insulation, vapour barriers, ventilation and draughts.